SeanHwangG/test/language/variable.md

   * LC_ALL: Takes precedence over all LC_*, LANG, LANGUAGE
   * LC_NUMERIC: Determines locale category for numeric formatting
   * LC_TIME: determines the locale category used for data and time formatting
-  * LINENO: line number in script or shell function currently executing
   * RANDOM: Each time referenced, expands to a random integer 0 ~ 32767
   * PS4: denotes the value is the prompt printed before the command line